DockerToolbox/container-framework/README.md

 | Scientific Linux | 7                                  | [Official Image](https://hub.docker.com/_/sl)          |
 | Ubuntu           | 14.04, 16.04, 18.04, 20.04 & 22.04 | [Official Image](https://hub.docker.com/_/ubuntu)      |

+It is possible to generate, build, scan and publish all of the above containers at the same time.

 ## Naming convention

+We use a generic programmatically derived name for each container to ensure consistency and uniqueness for all containers.

 ### Local containers